wso2/docs-is/en/docs/develop/instagram-authenticator.md

 **Related Topics**

-For more information on service provider configuration, see [Configuring Single Sign-On](../../learn/configuring-single-sign-on)
+For more information on service provider configuration, see [Configuring SAML2 Web Single Sign-On](../../learn/configuring-saml2-web-single-sign-on) .
-.

 ### Configuring claims